 The perioperative program is delivered using print-based materials via distance education.
 It includes self-learning modules, a two-week lab component and a ten week preceptored clinical experience in a perioperative setting.
 The program offering is based on demand.
 The program can be completed at the student's own pace with a maximum time limit for completion of one year.
 Clinical placements will be accommodated within the student's geographic region where possible.
 The laboratory component is scheduled during the program year.
 The time frame is based on clinical resources and students are expected to attend the lab component at the scheduled time.
+Students must complete the RN Perioperative Program within one year of admission.

-3.6.5 LPN Perioperative Program
+3.6.5 LPN Perioperative